ProServicesStorage/ansible_old_mac/README.md

 Also, VS Code is no longer supported on Monterey so removed for now but will update with a `when:` section for versions of MacOS where it is supported.

+**NOTE:** The version of ruby I am using is old and particular to a project I am working on.
+You probably want something newer

 ## Instructions

 Basically, fork or clone this repository then modify and run.